Lady Muriel Paget: Czechoslovakia

 In February 1919, following an urgent appeal from Dr. Alice Masaryková (a.k.a.
-Alice G. Masaryk), chair of the Czechoslovak Red Cross and daughter of the country's first president, Dr. Thomas Masaryk, a relief mission of the British Red Cross was dispatched with the aim of supplying Czechoslovakia with hospital necessities, milk, clothing and blankets.
+Alice G. Masaryk), chair of the Czechoslovak Red Cross and daughter of the country's first president, Dr. Tomáš Masaryk, a relief mission of the British Red Cross was dispatched with the aim of supplying Czechoslovakia with hospital necessities, milk, clothing and blankets.
 Lady Muriel left London on the night of 18/19 February for Prague, taking with her a consignment of medical supplies.
 By 12 March 1919 a new Anglo-Czech Relief Fund had been set up in London under the War Charities Act of 1916, and she remained in Prague to oversee the distribution of the goods which were sent.

 To ascertain conditions in Czechoslovakia, Lady Muriel traveled over 3,000 miles by car over a six-week period to investigate.
 She later reported that some of the problems were caused by rampant inflation (the price of clothing, she maintained, was 1,000% higher, when compared with the pre-war rates); others had arisen because during the Russian occupation there had been widespread commandeering.
 Cultivation was poor, the potato crop had been destroyed, and some peasants had gone to Hungary to work there for the harvest season as was usual, only to find that they were taken prisoner by the Bolsheviks, with the result that their families at home were left without support.